The double competition multigraph of a digraph: Introduction

 \section{Introduction}

 The competition graph of a digraph is defined to be the intersection graph of the family of the out-neighborhoods of the vertices of the digraph (see \cite{MM99} for intersection graphs).
 A \emph{digraph} $D$ is a pair $(V(D),A(D))$ of a set $V(D)$ of \emph{vertices} and a set $A(D)$ of ordered pairs of vertices, called \emph{arcs}.
 An arc of the form $(v,v)$ is called a \emph{loop}.
 For a vertex $x$ in a digraph $D$, we denote the \emph{out-neighborhood} of $x$ in $D$ by $N^+_D(x)$ and the \emph{in-neighborhood} of $x$ in $D$ by $N^-_D(x)$, i.e., $N^+_D(x) := \{v \in V(D) \mid (x,v) \in A(D) \}$ and $N^-_D(x) := \{v \in V(D) \mid (v,x) \in A(D) \}$.
-A \emph{graph} is a pair $(V(G),E(G))$ of a set $V(G)$ of \emph{vertices} and a set $E(G)$ of unordered pairs of vertices, called \emph{edges}.
+A \emph{graph} $G$ is a pair $(V(G),E(G))$ of a set $V(G)$ of \emph{vertices} and a set $E(G)$ of unordered pairs of vertices, called \emph{edges}.
 The \emph{competition graph} of a digraph $D$ is the graph which has the same vertex set as $D$ and has an edge between two distinct vertices $x$ and $y$ if and only if $N^+_D(x) \cap N^+_D(y) \neq \emptyset$.
-This notion was introduced by J. E. Cohen \cite{Cohen} in 1968 in connection with a problem in ecology, and several variants and generalizations of competition graphs have been studied.
+R. D. Dutton and R. C. Brigham \cite{DB83} and F. S. Roberts and J. E. Steif \cite{RS83} gave characterizations of competition graphs by using edge clique covers of graphs.
+The notion of competition graphs was introduced by J. E. Cohen \cite{Cohen} in 1968 in connection with a problem in ecology, and several variants and generalizations of competition graphs have been studied.

 In 1987, D. D. Scott \cite{Scott} introduced the notion of double competition graphs as a variant of the notion of competition graphs.
 The \emph{double competition graph} (or the \emph{competition-common enemy graph} or the \emph{CCE graph}) of a digraph $D$ is the graph which has the same vertex set as $D$ and has an edge between two distinct vertices $x$ and $y$ if and only if both $N^+_D(x) \cap N^+_D(y) \neq \emptyset$ and $N^-_D(x) \cap N^-_D(y) \neq \emptyset$ hold.
 See \cite{KKR07, LW09, Sano10, WL10} for recent results on double competition graphs.